charlesneimog/Awesome-Pd/docs/objects/sum.md

 # sum

-The `sum` object takes a list of floating-point numbers as input.
-It calculates the sum of all numbers within the received list.
-The object then outputs this single summed value as a float.
+The `sum` object takes a list of numbers as its input.
+It calculates the sum of all elements within the incoming list and outputs the result as a single float.
+This object is useful for aggregating numerical data from lists.

 ---